KMnO4H2C2O4/DSEC/README.md

 # DSEC
-Two stream YOLO with incident images for object detection
+Two stream YOLO with event cameras for object detection